fcpp-experiments/oldnbr-evaluation/README.md

 ## Execution

-In order to execute the runner file, type the following command in a terminal:
+In order to run the case study, type the following command in a terminal:
 ```
-> ./make.sh gui run -O runner
+./make.sh gui run -O [options] <target>
 ```
 On newer Mac M1 computers, the `-O` argument may induce compilation errors: in that case, use the `-O3` argument instead.

+The `target` can either be:
+- `graphic`, in order to run a single simulation with the graphical user interface (GUI), or
+- `batch`, in order to execute a batch of 1000 simulations without GUI.

+If you also provide `options`, they will be passed to the C++ compiler.
+Through options you can change the simulation scenario between two usecases:
+- *SMALL* (10 nodes in a rectangle area of 150m by side);
+- *BIG* (**default**, 100 nodes in a rectangle area of 150m by side).

+In order to launch the *SMALL* usecase, add the option `-DAP_USE_CASE=SMALL`.

-Running the above command, you should see output about building the executables then the graphical simulation should pop up while the console will show the most recent `stdout` and `stderr` outputs of the application, together with resource usage statistics (both on RAM and CPU).
-During the execution, log files will be generated in the `output/` repository sub-folder.
-If a batch of multiple simulations is launched (which is not the case for the `runner` target), individual simulation results will be logged in the `output/raw/` subdirectory, with the overall resume in the `output/` directory.
+Running the above command, you should first see output about building the executables.
+Then, the graphical simulation should pop up (if using the `graphic` target) while the console will show the most recent `stdout` and `stderr` outputs of the application, together with resource usage statistics (both on RAM and CPU).
+During the execution, log files containing the standard input and output will be saved in the `output/` repository sub-folder.
+For the `batch` target, individual simulation results will be logged in the `output/raw/` subdirectory, with the overall resume in the `output/` directory.
+After the simulation end, PDF plots will be generated in the `plot/` repository sub-folder.

 ### Graphical User Interface